kunansy/WordsExample/README.md

 # Word's Examples

-Get sentences with the word in Russian and in English.
+Get examples of the word usage from RNC: sentences with the word in Russian, in English, in French, in German etc.

-Use API for RNC to do it, for English show both original and translated sentences.
+Use API for RNC to do it, for not Russian sentences show both original and translated sentences.